Last updated: April 3, 2026

 Photo #1: The Smiling Headshot (Your Make or Break Shot)

 This photo lives or dies in two seconds.
-It's the best tinder picture for guys to lead with.
+It's the single most important tinder picture for guys to get right.

 What it needs